Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Results

 \subsection{Improved inference of EA-VAE}

-Having established a first intuition for the role of explaining away variables in VAEs, we next explored whether the improved uncertainty representation in EA-VAEs may extend to other classical domains of computer vision.
-We hence turn to datasets widely used in the machine learning literature: MNIST \cite{mnist} and ChestMNIST \cite{chestmnist}.
+Having established a first intuition for the role of an explaining away variable in VAEs, we next explored whether the improved uncertainty representation in EA-VAEs may extend to other classical domains of computer vision.
+For this, we used standard datasets of computer vision: the MNIST, ChestMNIST, and FashionMNIST datasets, which we adapt for our investigation.
+To this end, we elevate these data sets with contrast-modulation (\Cref{subsec:datasets}, referred to as cMNIST, cChestMNIST and cFashionMNIST, respectively).